Thanks for visiting No Clean Singing. Hope you won’t regret it.

-The founders of this site — Islander, Alexis, and IntoTheDarkness — are three metalheads who live in the Seattle area.
-Over time, Alexis and IntoTheDarkness have become scarce as writers for NCS.
+The founders of this site — Islander, Alexis, and IntoTheDarkness — were three metalheads who live in the Seattle area.
+Over time, Alexis and IntoTheDarkness hung it up as writers for NCS.
 We still go to shows together, and still swap music, but the writing chores have fallen to a new cadre of scribes.

-In addition to Islander, the regular writers are Andy Synn, who happens to be vocalist/lyricist for the UK metal bands Beyond Grace and Twilight’s Embrace and a resident of Nottingham, England;, BadWolf,who lives in Toledo, Ohio and also writes for Invisible Oranges under his real name; TheMadIsraeli, a guitarist and denizen of Tennessee; and DGR, who lives in Sacramento, CA and used to write for The Number of the Blog before it expired.
-We also feature contributions by a large and ever-changing group of guest writers.
+In addition to Islander, the regular writers are Andy Synn, who happens to be vocalist/lyricist for the UK metal bands Beyond Grace and Twilight’s Embrace and a resident of Nottingham, England; DGR, who lives in Sacramento, California; TheMadIsraeli, a guitarist and denizen of Tennessee is one of our other long-standing writers, but isn’t quite as regular in his contributions these days.
+We also include contributions by a large and ever-changing group of guest writers and semi-regular writers.

 What We Do For You

-We do our best to add posts to this site every day, weekends included — and so far we’ve missed only three days since this thing started in November 2009.
+We do our best to add posts to this site every day, weekends included — and so far we’ve missed fewer than a dozen days since this thing started in November 2009.
 Some of these posts are regular features – premieres of songs and albums, round-ups of new songs and videos we want to recommend, reviews of albums, EPs, and splits, concert reviews, and random opinion pieces about the scene, among other things.
-Increasingly, we premiere conga and videos, too.

 Because Islander lives in the Seattle area, some of what’s on this site is geared to what’s happening in the Pacific Northwest, but most of the content isn’t limited in that way.

 Here’s one thing that will be Seattle-focused: We’ve created a page called NW Metal Calendar, which will always be linked on the home page.
 On this page we collect in one place a listing of metal shows scheduled in Seattle, and sometimes elsewhere in the Northwest – bands, dates, and venues – and we update it as we learn about new shows.